ropensci/aorsf/joss/paper.Rmd

 # Statement of need

 The purpose of ``aorsf`` is to allow oblique RSFs to be fit and interpreted efficiently.
-The target audience includes both __analysts__ aiming to develop an accurate risk prediction model (e.g., see @segar2021development) and __researchers__ who want to conduct experiments comparing different techniques for identifying linear combinations of predictor variables (e.g., see @katuwal2020heterogeneous).
+The target audience includes both __analysts__ aiming to develop an accurate risk prediction model (e.g., see @segar2021development) and __researchers__ who want to conduct experiments comparing different techniques for fitting oblique RSFs (e.g., see @katuwal2020heterogeneous).

 ## Related software

 The `obliqueRF` and `RLT` R packages support oblique random forests (RFs) for classification and regression, but not survival.
-The `ranger`, `randomForestSRC`, and `party` packages support axis-based RSFs but not oblique RSFs.
+The `ranger`, `randomForestSRC`, and `party` packages support axis-based RSFs (see Background section) but not oblique RSFs.
 The ``obliqueRSF`` R package fits oblique RSFs, but has high computational overhead, provides a limited set of tools to interpret oblique RSFs, and does not enable customization of routines used to fit oblique RSFs.

 # Background